apache/shenyu-website/content/en/projects/shenyu/spring-cloud-proxy/index.md

 ## Features

 * This article is a guide about how to integrate Spring Cloud with shenyu gateway quickly.
-* Please enable `springCloud` plug-in in shenyu-admin background.
+* Please enable `springCloud` plugin in shenyu-admin background.
-* Please start `shenyu-admin` successfully before integrating and [Environment Setup](../shenyu-set-up) is Ok.
+* Please start `shenyu-admin` successfully before integrating and [Environment Setup](../soul-set-up) is Ok.

 ## Configure shenyu gateway as Spring Cloud proxy